Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Sucking insects pierce leaves and stems and suck out the sap or cell contents.
 This may leave discolored spots of local damage or it may weaken the entire plant.

-Mites are not insects but closely related to spiders.
-Damage is done by both nymphs and adults which have sucking mouths.
+Mites are not insects, but are closely related to spiders, and have sucking mouths.
+Damage is done by both nymphs and adults.

 Practicing good sanitation that removes fallen fruit and leaves will remove many overwintering insects.
 Removing weeds can remove places that insects hide.
 Tilling the garden in the fall to bury crop residues suffocates many garden insects while exposing others to freezing and to predators.
 Rotating crops to different parts of the garden each year also helps to starve insects.

 Biological controls can be very selective and effective control.
 B.T., which stands for Bacillus thuringiensis, is a bacteria that infects caterpillars and quickly kills them but has no effect on other animals.
 Milky spore disease targets Japanese Beetles.
 Beneficial nematodes are microscopic worms that kill insects in the soil but have no effect on other animals.
 Parasitic wasps lay eggs in caterpillars which are soon immobilized and killed.
 Ladybugs, or more properly Ladybird beetles, have a voracious appetite for aphids, scale insects and mealybugs.
-Praying Mantises will eat aphids as well as any other insect it can catch.
+Praying Mantises will eat aphids as well as any other insects they can catch.
+Green lacewings eat lacebugs and other insects.
 These biological controls are available for purchase to be released in the yard.
 Other biological controls are spiders and birds.
-Birds will be attracted to the yard if there is a birdbath next to a large shrub.
+Birds will be attracted to a yard if there is a birdbath next to a large shrub.

 Companion plants are another biological control.
 Planting marigolds or tomatoes in the garden reduces the number of aphids because they both contain natural aphid killers.
 Nasturtiums attract aphids away from other plants.
 Then the nasturtiums can be sprayed instead of spraying everything.